 Social and recreational activities

-We also provide workshops/group orientation on topics covering various aspects of life in their community and in Canada.
+We also provide workshops/group orientation on topics covering various aspects of life in Canada.
 Workshop topics include:

 Finding a home/accommodation